master-hax/compose-downloadsquad/README.md

 * containers outside the VPN are visible to rtorrent & prowlarr as "localhost"

 note:
-* you will likely want to set up port forwarding on the VPN tunnel container for rtorrent
+* you will likely want to set up port forwarding on the VPN tunnel container for rtorrent if not using Wireguard

 note:
 * this project runs out of the box but make sure you change the volumes to persistent ones if you want to use it long term